-Stopping and starting cancer cell cycle weakens and defeats multiple myelomaJune 21st, 2012 in Cancer /
+Stopping and starting cancer cell cycle weakens and defeats multiple myelomaJune 21, 2012 in Medicine & Health / Cancer

 Weill Cornell Medical College researchers have devised an innovative boxer-like strategy, based on the serial use of two anti-cancer drugs, to deliver a one-two punch to first weaken the defenses of multiple myeloma and then deliver the final knock-out punch to win the fight.